What is Zakat in Islam?

 Who has to Pay Zakaat?

-Any Muslim who is working or earning more than necessary to meet his daily needs is expected to pay some percentage of his wealth in charity.
+Any Muslim who is working or earning more than necessary to meet his daily needs is expected to pay some percentage of his wealth to charity.
 Children are not required to pay zakat even if they get a huge amount of money or the money extra than their necessities but their parents can give zakat on their behalf.
 So, we can say that any adult who is not poor and gets the money required more than his requirement should give zakaat.

 To ensure that we have enough money for our personal expenses, including enough to take care of our own family, Zakat is paid only on the minimum assets called which is calculated on gold or silver.